FurkanOM/cnn-digit-recognition/README.md

 conda env create -f environment-without-gpu.yml
 ```

 You can use the version you want for training as follows.
-Valid versions => ["v1", "v2"]
+Valid versions => ["v1", "v2"], default version is "v2"

 ```python
 python trainer.py {version}